rome/tools/crates/rome_analyze/CONTRIBUTING.md

 3. The `State` type doesn't have to be used, so it can be considered optional.
    However, it has to be defined as `type State = ()`.

-4. The `run` function must be implemented.
+4. Implement the `run` function:

    This function is called every time the analyzer finds a match for the query specified by the rule, and may return zero or more "signals".

-5. Implement the optional `diagnostic` function, to tell the user where's the error and why:
+5. Implement the `diagnostic` function, to tell the user where's the error and why:

    ```rust,ignore
    impl Rule for UseAwesomeTricks {